OTaaS

 The top mistakes when setting up an offshore team

-When you outsource work to the Philippines there are number of issues that you will need to address that you are not familiar with.
-After helping clients build countless offshore teams here are a list of the most common mistakes.
+When you outsource work to the Philippines for the first time you need to address a number of new challenges.
+Unless you obtain sound advice on how to address these, you are going to make the typical mistakes that hold back an offshore team from doing their best work.
+After helping clients build over fifty offshore teams here is a list of the most common mistakes.

 1. Not paying enough.
 The world is experiencing a global talent shortage.
-Whilst the Philippines has an abundance of talent available it’s still a highly competitive job market.
-If you think you can build and sustain team by paying below market pay rates or even market pay rates you are sadly mistaken.
-If you flex your financial muscle and pay marginally above the market rate, when your remote employee shops themselves around in the marketplace, you will not lose them.
-Bear in mind that you can lose a Filipino employee to an employer paying as little as an extra 5,000 PHP per month or $139 AUD per month.
-By paying slightly above market rates you can take your employee off the market for at least the next 12 to 24 months.
-This makes even more sense if you invest a considerable amount of time of working your new remote employee(s) into your business.
-It’s an investment that you want a solid return on.
+Whilst the Philippines has an abundance of talent available, it’s still a highly competitive job market.
+You are sadly mistaken if you think you can build and sustain a team by paying below or even market pay rates.
+You must flex your financial muscle and pay marginally above the market rate.
+Thus, when your remote employee shops themselves around in the marketplace, you will not lose them.
+Remember that you can lose a Filipino employee to an employer paying as little as an extra 5,000 PHP or $139 AUD per month.
+You can take your employee off the market for at least 12 to 24 months by paying slightly above market rates.
+This makes even more sense if you invest considerable time working your new remote employee(s) into your business.
+It’s an investment that you want an excellent return on.

 2. Not understanding the local talent market.
-There is an abundance of talent available, but the talent market make-up is different from Australia.
-For instance, in the Philippines there is a there is a huge supply of Accountants and Nurses.
-You need to match your job brief with the talent that’s readily available in the local talent market.
+There is abundant talent available, but the talent market makeup differs from Australia.
+For instance, in the Philippines, there is a huge supply of Contact Centre Agents, Accountants and Nurses.
+It would be best to match your job brief with the talent readily available in the local talent market.

-3. Expecting your candidates to complete an assessment of skills which is too long to complete.
-When you build your recruitment strategy for your remote team this could include candidates to complete an online assessment for example, a typing test or technical test particularly for technical roles.
-You need to make sure the additional tests only take 30 to 45 minutes tops, otherwise you will alienate candidates from the role.
-In a super competitive job market, you need to limit the number of interviews and assessment in your hiring process, otherwise you won’t have a competitive hiring process and will lose good candidates.
+3. Expect your candidates to complete an assessment of skills, which is too long to complete.
+When you build your recruitment strategy for your remote team, this could include candidates completing an online evaluation, for example, a typing test or technical test, particularly for technical roles.
+You need to ensure the additional tests take only 30 to 45 minutes; otherwise, you will alienate candidates from the position.
+In a super competitive job market, you need to limit the number of interviews and assessments in your hiring process; otherwise, you won’t have a competitive hiring process and will lose good candidates.

 4. Not communicating properly when tasking your remote team.
-When tasking your remote team, you need to confirm your team’s understanding of the work to be undertaken.
-You can do this by having your remote team confirm their understand of the task at hand, in their own words.
-If there is a gap in their understanding you can close the gap accordingly.
+When tasking your remote team, you must confirm your team’s understanding of the work to be undertaken.
+You can do this by having your remote team confirm their understanding of the task in their own words.
+If there is a gap in their understanding, you can close it accordingly.
 You also need to set expectations of a timeframe to complete the said task.
-And, you need to confirm when you expect an update on the said task, too.
+And you need to confirm when you expect an update on the said task.